We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Meanwhile, the 1975 UK motor show which marked the belated début of the XJ-S was also notable in that Jaguar was no longer represented on its own stand, being forced to mix with the Allegros and Marina’s.
 The implications were there for all to see.

-Throughout 1976, the paltry resources available for XJ40 concentrated mostly upon the ongoing struggle to establish an acceptable style.
+Throughout 1976, the paltry resources available for XJ40 also concentrated upon the ongoing struggle to establish an acceptable style.
 During the spring, Bertone and Ital Design submitted revised proposals, which again ended up mouldering under dust sheets.

 Few avenues were left unexplored – for instance, having run tests on the effects of weight and drag reduction, engineers found that flush side glazing provided only a modest reduction in drag.
 Wind tunnel tests did highlight one outstanding issue with the existing car however – its evocative headlight fairings contributed significantly to aerodynamic drag.
 In Lyons’ day, such considerations were secondary, but in this more austere era, they would have to go.

-Jim Randle was also a keen pilot and spoke of being influenced by aircraft cockpits.
+Jim Randle was also a keen pilot and spoke of being heavily influenced by aircraft cockpits.
 So if XJ40’s exterior style remained a matter of some contention, there appeared to be greater accord over its cabin.

 Spurred by Knight and Randle’s repeated insistence that the new car must display a strong family resemblance, outline shapes began to appear more recognisably ‘Jaguar’.
-However, this view didn’t necessarily gel with some of the more progressive members of Jaguar’s styling team, experimental shop foreman, Bob Blake, later suggesting to chroniclers that Knight wasn’t daring enough.
+However, this view didn’t necessarily gel with some of the more progressive members of Jaguar’s styling team; experimental shop foreman, Bob Blake, later suggesting to chroniclers that Knight wasn’t daring enough.

 1977 was notable for the Royal Jubilee, grinding industrial unrest and riots on British streets.
 Crisis-torn British Leyland ground to a standstill with the Government threatening to end state funding unless the strikes ceased.
 Patience with its loss-making car maker was running desperately thin.
 Jaguar’s situation was no better.
 Sales had nosedived, build quality was lamentable, and the future looked bleak.